Ana Fernández / SEO

 • Semantic associations between concepts

-The important thing: LLMs don't memorize phrases, but patterns.
-They don't copy what they've read, but they generate new text based on what they “understand” those patterns.
+The important thing: LLMs do not memorize phrases; they memorize patterns.
+They do not copy what they have read; they generate new text based on what they "understand" from those patterns.

-Once pre-trained, the model is adjusted with more specific examples, human or synthetic, that guide its behavior: tone, precision, utility, alignment with values or policies.
+Once pre-trained, the model is adjusted with more specific human or synthetic examples that guide its behavior: tone, accuracy, utility, and alignment with values or policies.

-In conversational models (such as those of OpenAI), this phase usually involves training with humans who qualify answers as “useful”, “truthful” or “inappropriate”.
+In conversational models (like those from OpenAI), this phase often includes training with humans who rate responses as “useful,” “truthful,” or “inappropriate.”

 How do LLMs process language?

-Although the output looks like text written by a person, what happens within an LLM is a complex chain of mathematical operations.
+Although the output looks like text written by a person, what happens inside an LLM is a complex chain of mathematical operations.
 But it can be understood in four central stages:

 1. Tokenization

-Before processing a sentence, the model divides it into Tokens: fragments that can be words, parts of words, or signs.
+Before processing a sentence, the model breaks it down into tokens: fragments that can be words, parts of words, or symbols.

-For example, the word “optimization” could be converted into several tokens such as “opti”, “miza”, “cion”.
-This allows you to manage more flexible vocabularies and compress information.
+For example, the word “optimization” might become several tokens like “opti,” “miza,” “tion.”
+This allows for more flexible vocabularies and information compression.

 2. Embeddings and vectorization

-Each token is transformed into a numeric vector which represents their position in a multidimensional semantic space.
-This representation is called Embedding.
+Each token is transformed into a numerical vector that represents its position in a multidimensional semantic space.
+This representation is called an embedding.

 Embeddings are the bridge between human language and mathematics.
 They are not arbitrary: their position in that space reflects semantic relationships.
-For example, the vectors of “marketing” and “advertising” will be closer to each other than those of “marketing” and “microscope”.
+For example, the vectors for “marketing” and “advertising” will be closer to each other than those for “marketing” and “microscope.”

-These embeddings are not defined manually.
-They are learned during model training, which means that the LLM internally builds its own “mathematical intuition” of what words are similar, contradicted, or related.
+These embeddings are not manually defined.
+They are learned during the model's training, meaning the LLM internally builds its own “mathematical intuition” of which words are similar, contradictory, or related.

 3. Attention (self-attention)

-Once the tokens are vectorized, the model applies a mechanism called heed, which evaluates which words in the context are most relevant to each processing step.
+Once the tokens are vectorized, the model applies a mechanism called attention, which evaluates which words in the context are most relevant for each processing step.

-For example, if in the phrase “The software that automates email marketing...”, the model is predicting the next word, it can identify that “email” and “marketing” are more relevant than “the”.
+For example, if in the sentence “The software that automates email marketing…”, the model is predicting the next word, it can identify that “email” and “marketing” are more relevant than “the.”

-This attention is what allows LLMs to handle long sentences, cross-references, or complex relationships between distant parts of the text.
-It is one of the core innovations of Transformer-type models.
+This attention is what allows LLMs to handle long sentences, cross-references, or complex relationships between distant parts of text.
+It is one of the central innovations of Transformer-type models.

-All of this processing occurs within an architecture of deep neural network, composed of thousands of layers and millions (or trillions) of parameters.
+All this processing occurs within a deep neural network architecture, composed of thousands of layers and millions (or billions) of parameters.

 Each layer transforms the received vectors into new representations, allowing the model to progressively refine its understanding of the context.

-Finally, the model Predict which is the next most likely token.
-It doesn't search for a “correct” answer from a database, but it generates each word (token) one by one, based on what you learned during your training.
+Finally, the model predicts what the most likely next token is.
+It does not look for a “correct” answer from a database; it generates each word (token) one by one, based on what it learned during its training.

 Do they understand the world?
 Not exactly

-An LLM has no autobiographical memory, real-time knowledge, or awareness.
-Nor does he understand the world the way a human does.
+An LLM has no autobiographical memory, real-time knowledge, or consciousness.
+Nor does it understand the world the way a human does.

-Pero Yes, you have learned to model language in such a sophisticated way that it can simulate understanding.
+But it has learned to model language so sophisticatedly that it can simulate understanding.

 • Internal representations of concepts